Prevents SPDIF/HDMI digital audio playback devices from sleeping. Uses WASAPI, requires Windows 7+.

 Settings

-- Default behavior can be changed by changing file name of the Sound Keeper executable.
+Default behavior can be changed by changing file name of the Sound Keeper executable (just add desired settings to the Sound Keeper file name) or by passing them as command line arguments.
+All settings are case insensitive.

-- Primary audio output is used by default.
-Add All to executable file name to enable Sound Keeper on all outputs.
+Primary audio output is used by default.
+If current primary audio output has changed, the Sound Keeper detects this and switches to the new output automatically.
+If you want to run Sound Keeper on all enabled audio outputs, just add All to executable file name to enable Sound Keeper on all outputs.

 If the default inaudible stream doesn't help, try the new Sine stream type.
 It generates a sine wave, and can be customized.
 There are two parameters: F (frequency) and A (amplitude).
 The value goes right after the parameter character.
 For example, add SineF10A5 to executable file name to generate 10Hz sine wave with 5% amplitude.
 Low frequencies (below 20Hz) and high frequencies (above 20000Hz) with low amplitude (up to 10%) are inaudible.